How to Improve Thursday Night Football Stream

 Maryann, live streaming can add convenience and entertainment to our lives but it sometimes comes with frustration, too, particularly when trying to watch sports.
 Depending upon various factors, including your Internet plan, your location and the streaming service’s infrastructure, the picture can buffer or freeze at times.
-I think most fans would say Amazon’s Thursday Night Football picture last season was consistently good, but some fans said they had issues from time to time.
-If you have trouble with your Vikings-Eagles TNF stream tonight (kickoff is 8:15 p.m.
+I think most fans would say Amazon’s Thursday Night Football picture last season and this season has been consistently good, but some fans say they had issues from time to time.
+If you have trouble with your Panthers-Bears TNF stream tonight (kickoff is 8:15 p.m.
 ET; pre-game activities on Amazon at 7 p.m.
 ET), or during any live streaming event, here are six actions you can try to fix the issue:

 Then, go back to your original channel or show.
 This will sometimes allow your original channel or show to ‘catch up’ with the data (programming) that’s being delivered to your home.
 In the case of Amazon’s TNF, just exit the live feed and then go back in.

 Reset your home WiFi network.